 In addition to Mert’s history with designing suspension systems and chassis, his latest invention is a prosthetic device that enables amputees to get back in the saddle again.

-Designed and developed with the late Chris Drayer of 60’s dirt track fame, Mert has come up with an extremely innovative prosthetic device that bolts onto any motorcycle, bicycle, or anything with handlebars.
+Designed and developed with the late Chris Drayer of 60’s dirt track fame, Mert has come up with an extremely innovative prosthetic device that bolts onto any motorcycle, bicycle Lire la suite, or anything with handlebars.
 Mert’s latest project involves developing a shock absorber for the prosthetic hand that will enable the user to better handle violent impact thus making the device more comfortable.
 There is also a prosthetic elbow in the works for “Above Elbow” amputees.

 Mert is still producing a very limited number of Street Trackers like what you see here on the site.
 Contact Mert directly to see what it takes to get one of your own.
 Thank you for visiting our site.